sulsiperis/fractal.github.io/README.md

 This App is my study of Sierpinsky triangle (Chaos game).
+Made with React.

 In the project directory, you can run: